 Through our foundation courses, we make sure our students have the knowledge and skills they need to succeed in subsequent courses.
-An example of this is our Historical Imagination course, which trains students in the historian's craft, preparing them further for course work and their own future research.
+Classes like Historical Imagination train students in the historian's craft and prepares them further for their own future research, while courses like Women in Time and Place allow students to examine the broader social, political and economic aspects of history through a more focused lens.

 Gain a Broad Perspective